grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

   ourBank);
 ```

-Bank is probably not a piece of data.
-Rather, I would imagine Bank to implement an interface that looks like this:
+The `Bank` class is probably not a piece of data.
+Rather, I would imagine the `Bank` to implement an interface that looks like this:

 ```csharp
 public interface Bank